What is the typical WBC predominance in CSF during viral infections?

 Get ready for the UVA Family Medicine Test.
 Utilize our comprehensive quiz with flashcards and detailed explanations to enhance your knowledge.
 Prepare effectively for your exam!

-In viral infections, the typical white blood cell predominance observed in cerebrospinal fluid (CSF) analysis is lymphocytes.
-This is a critical point in distinguishing viral infections from bacterial ones, where neutrophils usually predominate.
+In viral infections, the typical white blood cell (WBC) predominance in cerebrospinal fluid (CSF) is lymphocytes.
+This pattern is important for distinguishing viral meningitis from other types of meningitis, particularly bacterial meningitis, which usually shows an increase in neutrophils.

-Lymphocytes are a type of white blood cell that play a crucial role in the immune response against viral pathogens.
-During a viral infection, the immune system activates lymphocytes to help combat the infection.
-This is reflected in the CSF, where an increase in lymphocyte numbers is indicative of viral etiology.
+Lymphocytes are a type of white blood cell that plays a significant role in the immune response against viral pathogens.
+During a viral infection, the immune system mobilizes lymphocytes to combat the virus, leading to their increased presence in the CSF.
+This finding is commonly observed in conditions such as viral meningitis or encephalitis, where the CSF profile typically reveals a mild elevation in lymphocyte count along with a lower total WBC count compared to bacterial infections.

 Subscribe